BitFunnel/NativeJIT/Examples/Parser/README.md

+## Parser Example

 This example demonstrates a compiler for infix expressions.
 For simplicity, the sample only supports floats
-(as of the first README.md commit, the compiler itself is 300 lines of C++ code!)
+(as of the first README.md commit, the compiler itself is just 300 lines of C++ code!)

 Expressions can be composed of